-In addition to these combined improvements, the use of lithium evaporative coatings using the LiTER system [3] increased the current at the hand-off from CHI to induction to nearly 200 kA.
-Furthermore, later in the inductive ramp-up, the discharges with CHI applied reached significantly higher plasma current than discharges with only the inductive loop voltage applied.
-These are shown in Figure 2.
-For example, in discharges with identical programming of the central solenoid current, the plasma current at t = 50 ms increased from 340 kA with induction only to 520 kA with CHI.
+In addition to these combined improvements, the use of evaporated coatings of lithium on the plasma facing components in NSTX [3] increased the current at the hand-off from CHI to induction to nearly 200 kA.
+Later in the inductive ramp-up, the discharges with CHI applied reached significantly higher plasma current than discharges with only the inductive loop voltage applied.
+This is shown in Figure 2 for discharges with identical programming of the central solenoid current.
+The plasma current at t = 50 ms increased from 340 kA with induction only to 520 kA with CHI.
 This represents a poloidal flux saving equivalent to 180 kA of plasma current which is ~25% of the flat-top current of 700 kA typical of long-pulse scenarios on NSTX.
 This result was obtained utilizing only 30% of the energy available from the CHI capacitor bank (15 mF of the available 50 mF).
 Discharge 135618 with four capacitors reached an initial peak of 300 kA, which is a record for transient CHI-started discharges in a ST or tokamak.
 The initial stored capacitor bank energy is 27 kJ, which is quite modest.
 Although this too subsequently shows better performance than the inductive-only discharge, it is not as good as that for the two and three capacitor cases.
 The reason for this is seen in Figure 2(b), which shows that the constant value of buffer field that was used for all cases was inadequate for this higher current discharge as an absorber arc occurred and consequently there was additional impurity influx.
 These results indicate that more buffer flux is required for the higher current CHI discharges but in these experiments, the absorber PF coil currents were limited by their power supplies.

 These results represent a factor of four improvement in the magnitude of current that was ramped up by induction, a factor of three increase in the initial start-up current, and the first results demonstrating flux savings in NSTX.
 The CHI-started discharge, when coupled to induction produces about 60% more current than the comparison inductive-only case.
 These results confirm that CHI could be an important tool for non-inductive start-up in next-step STs.
+This work was supported by U.S. DOE contract #DE-FG02-99ER54519